BPP University: Schools and locations

 The head office is at BPP House, Aldine Place, 142-144 Uxbridge Road, London, W12 8AA.
-There were five BPP University locations in London as of 2025, as well as facilities and study centres in locations such as Birmingham, Leeds, Manchester, Bristol, and Cambridge, Reading.
+There are several BPP University locations in London, as well as facilities and study centres in locations such as Birmingham, Leeds, Manchester, Newcastle, Nottingham, Bristol, Cambridge, Reading, and Southampton.

 BPP University Law School

 BPP University Law School operates out of two facilities in London, and is based in the borough of Holborn.
 It also has centres in Birmingham, Bristol, Cambridge, Leeds and Manchester.

 In December 2019, BPP University Law School was partnered and appointed as the provider of training for Solicitors Qualifying Examination (SQE) to the City Consortium.

 In 2021, BPP Law School launched a pro bono clinic.

 A reverse mentoring scheme was launched by BPP University Law School in January 2022, where law students reviewed law firms on diversity and inclusion.
 In 2022, BPP Law School partnered with the O Shaped Lawyer for the SQE preparation courses.

+In November 2025, BPP Law School added Harvey AI software to training programs for solicitors and barristers.